Universality in minor-closed graph classes: Preliminaries

-A \defn{path-decomposition} is a tree-decomposition in which the underlying tree is a path.
+A \defn{path-decomposition} is a tree-decomposition in which the underlying tree is a 1-way infinite path.
 We denote a path-decomposition by the corresponding sequence of bags $(B_1,B_2,\dots)$.
-The \defn{pathwidth} of $G$, denoted by $\pw(G)$, is the minimum width of a path-decomposition of $G$.
-The \defn{bandwidth} of a graph $G$, denoted by $\bw(G)$, is the minimum $k\in\NN$ for which there is a linear ordering $v_1,v_2,\dots$ of $V(G)$, such that $|i-j|\leq k$ for every edge $v_iv_j\in E(G)$.
+A graph $G$ has \defn{bounded pathwidth} if, for some $k\in\NN_0$, $G$ has a path-decomposition in which every bag has size at most $k+1$.
+In this case, the \defn{pathwidth} of $G$, denoted by \defn{$\pw(G)$}, is the minimum such $k\in\NN_0$.
+A graph $G$ has \defn{bounded bandwidth} if, for some $k\in\NN_0$, there is a linear ordering $v_1,v_2,\dots$ of $V(G)$, such that $|i-j|\leq k$ for every edge $v_iv_j\in E(G)$.
+In this case, the \defn{bandwidth} of $G$, denoted by \defn{$\bw(G)$}, is the minimum such $k\in\NN_0$.
 It is easily seen that $\tw(G)\leq\pw(G)\leq \bw(G)$.

 The general definition of a simplicial decomposition can be found in \cite{Thom83}.
 Here, we give the definition in the special case of countable graphs containing no $K_{\aleph_0}$.
-Let $H_1,H_2,\ldots$ be pairwise disjoint (finite or infinite) graphs containing no $K_{\aleph_0}$ and no finite separating complete subgraph.
+Let $H_1,H_2,\ldots$ be pairwise disjoint (finite or infinite) graphs that contain no $K_{\aleph_0}$ and no finite separating complete subgraph.
 (We consider the empty graph to be complete, so each $H_i$ is connected.)\ Form a sequence of graphs $G_1,G_2, \ldots$ as follows.
 Let $G_1:=H_1$.
 Having defined $G_n$, define $G_{n+1}$ by selecting, for some $p\in\NN_0$, a $K_p$ subgraph in $G_n$ and a $K_p$ subgraph in $H_{n+1}$, and identifying the two copies of $K_p$.
 Let $G := \bigcup_{n\in\NN} G_n$.
 If $G$ contains no $K_{\aleph_0}$, then $H_1,H_2, \ldots$ are said to form a \defn{simplicial decomposition} of $G$, where each $H_i$ is called a \defn{simplicial summand}. \citet{Halin64a} proved the following (where, as always, we assume graphs are countable):

 \begin{thm}[\citep{Halin64a}] Every graph containing no $K_{\aleph_0}$ has a simplicial decomposition. \end{thm}